Air Purifier Buying Guide

 In fact, a well-designed and well-built air purifier can be used to effectively trap over 99% of the pollutants in your indoor air: pollutants that would otherwise end up in your nasal passages, throat and lungs.
 Use of a good air purifier will have a significant impact on your indoor air quality.

 Absolutely.
-Over the years we have heard a tremendous number of unique concerns and we've compiled the list for you to the most basic concerns where air purifiers are considered to help.
+We've compiled the list for you to the most common concerns where air purifiers are able to help.

 The bottom line: Proper use of a quality air purifier can relieve a wide variety of concerns.
 We encourage you to give one of our top rated allergy units a try in your bedroom and see how your breathing and sleep might be improved.